kontent-ai/gatsby-packages/packages/gatsby-source/README.md

 }
 ```

-> To se example, how you can query asset element (mainly image assets), check out the [Development site example](../../site/README.md).
+> To see an example, how you can query an asset element (mainly image assets), check out the [Development site example](../../site/README.md).

 ### Querying Types